 - 1. Continue to implement growth strategies that discourage urban sprawl, encourage healthy communities, and reduce energy consumption. - 2.
-Continue to support active transportation plan implementation through an annual budget allocation similar to other service delivery (asset) management programs. - 3.
-Improve public transportation through a substantial review of the Public Transit services, considering levels of service, frequency and routes in the revised plan. - 4.
-Consider and support an EV bike subsidy / acquisition program. - 5.
+Continue to support implementation of the Active Transportation Network (ATN) Plan through an annual budget allocation similar to other service delivery (asset) management programs. - 3.
+Improve public transportation through a substantial review of public transit services, considering levels of service, frequency, and routes. - 4.
+Consider and support an EV bike subsidy/acquisition program. - 5.
 Consider and support an EV car sharing program. - 6.
 Improve the energy efficiency and emissions of existing City owned facilities through mechanical retrofit and redevelopment programs. - 7.
 Decrease emissions from the City's fleet and vehicles through a replacement and infrastructure readiness plan. - 8.
 Encourage and develop policies to support transportation and ride share service options for cars, bikes, and scooter sharing companies.

-GHG Emission Targets
+GHG Emission Target Policies

-- 1. Community-wide Greenhouse Gas (GHG) Emission Target Options are to reduce CO2 emissions in alignment with the latest values set by the Intergovernmental Panel on Climate Change (IPCC), as they are updated from time to time, to limit warming to 2.0°C, which are currently 22% by 2030, 37% by 2035, 51% by 2040 and 75% by 2050, compared to 2019 emissions levels. - 2.
+- 1. Community-wide Greenhouse Gas (GHG) Emission Target Options are to reduce CO_2 emissions in alignment with the latest values set by the Intergovernmental Panel on Climate Change (IPCC), as they are updated from time to time, to limit warming to 1.50°C, which are currently 48% by 2030, 65% by 2035, 80% by 2040 and 99% by 2050, compared to 2019 emissions levels. - 2.
 Continue conducting energy audits on all major municipal facilities and develop an energy retrofit program for these facilities to support reducing corporate greenhouse gas emissions.